rancher/docs/content/rke/v0.1.x/en/config-options/add-ons/ingress-controllers/_index.md

 RKE will deploy the ingress controller as a DaemonSet with `hostnetwork: true`, so ports `80`, and `443` will be opened on each node where the controller is deployed.

+The images used for ingress controller is under the [`system_images` directive]({< baseurl >}}/rke/v0.1.x/en/config-options/system-images/).
+For each Kubernetes version, there are default images associated with the ingress controller, but these can be overridden by changing the image tag in `system_images`.

 ## Scheduling Ingress Controllers

 If you only wanted ingress controllers to be deployed on specific nodes, you can set a `node_selector` for the ingress.
 The label in the `node_selector` would need to match the label on the nodes for the ingress controller to be deployed.